wongyip/html-tags/README.md

 # HTML Tags Renderer
 A simple HTML renderer with fluent interface to generate dynamic components.
-Those generated tags are self-rendered, so it is not necessary to build extra logic into templates to handle them, which helps to reduce templates' complexity and also make certain components independent of template engines.
+Those generated tags are self-rendered, so it is not necessary to build extra logic into templates to handle them, which helps to reduce the complexity of templates and also make certain components independent of template engines.

 ## Read This First
 This package doesn't take cares of security at all, if your application generates HTML from dynamic